 Using Reclaimed Wood in Your Home

 Have you ever taken a moment to review your inspiration boards, Pinterest, Houzz, Instagram?
-Often we find unique wood elements we’re drawn too, that cannot be replicated by a traditional lumber yard.
+Often we find unique wood elements we’re drawn to, that cannot be replicated by a traditional lumber yard.
 Reclaimed wood became popular within the last decade, and we continue to see an uptick in requests for these unique elements inside homes.
-We’re big fans over here and continue to find unique ways in application and use in our cabinet shop for these unique pieces.
+We’re big fans over here and continue to find unique ways in the application and use in our cabinet shop for these special pieces.

 But first, WHY use reclaimed wood?